 Property owners have strict liability for injuries suffered by workers in falls from roofs and ladders, work platforms or other heights while performing job tasks on their property.

 In cases involving defective scaffolding or ladders, or falls from roofs, there are often multiple parties who share liability for damages.
 Under Labor Statutes 240 and 241, the property owner can be held liable for damages, but the manufacturer or subcontractor responsible for installing the scaffolding may also share legal responsibility.
 We thoroughly investigate your fall accident to determine the full extent of liability and seek maximum compensation from every responsible party.

-A fall from a height often results in the most serious and catastrophic injuries.
-We have experience helping injured workers receive lifetime compensation for complex injuries such as back and spinal cord injuries, paralysis, traumatic brain injuries (TBI) and compound fractures, joint injuries and crush injuries.
+A fall from height often results in the most serious and catastrophic injuries.
+We have experience helping injured workers receive lifetime compensation for complex injuries such as back and spinal cord injuries, paralysis, traumatic brain injuries (TBI) and compound fractures, joint injuries, and crush injuries.